-Mr. Lee Sou Leung, Joseph, aged 74, the founder and the Chief Executive Officer of the Group, and the Chairman of the Board, is responsible for the strategic planning, business development and overall management of the Group.
+Mr. Lee Sou Leung, Joseph, aged 75, the founder and the Chief Executive Officer of the Group, and the Chairman of the Board, is responsible for the strategic planning, business development and overall management of the Group.
 Mr. Lee has more than 50 years of experience in the distribution of machine tools, advanced equipment and industrial products.
-Mr. Lee graduated from Wah Yan College, Hong Kong and Hong Kong Technical College (Certificate in Production Engineering), which was subsequently renamed as the Hong Kong Polytechnic University.
+Mr. Lee graduated from Wah Yan College, Hong Kong, and Hong Kong Technical College (Certificate in Production Engineering), which was subsequently renamed the Hong Kong Polytechnic University.

-Mr. Chu Weiman, aged 60, was appointed as the Chief Executive Officer of trading division in September 2016.
-He is responsible for the overall trading business of the Group.
-Mr. Chu has joined Leeport Tools Limited as the Managing Director since May 2014.
-Before he joined the Group, he was the Vice President and Chief Operating Officer of Screw and Fastener (HK) Company Limited, an engineering tools distributor in Hong Kong and China.
-Mr. Chu also held various senior positions in the reputable companies with operations in Hong Kong and China.
-Mr. Chu was stationed in China during the years between 1994 and 2000 and worked for US based multi-national companies.
-He was a member of the Board of Directors and General Manager of Shanghai Westinghouse Control System Company Limited, the Managing Director of Cutler-Hammer China, a subsidiary of Eaton Corporation.
-During the years between 2000 and 2007, Mr. Chu held the position of Branch Director for Innovation Process and Automation Branch and Branch Director for Manufacturing Productivity Branch of Hong Kong Productivity Council.
-He was also a member of the board of directors of Shenzhen Productivity Consulting Company and the Chairman of Shenzhen-Hong Kong Productivity Foundation.
+Mr. Chu Weiman, aged 61, was appointed as the Chief Executive Officer of trading division in September 2016.
+He is responsible for the overall trading business of the Group in China.
+Mr. Chu joined Leeport Tools Limited as the Managing Director in May 2014.
+Before joining the Group, he was the Vice President and Chief Operating Officer of Screw and Fastener (HK) Company Limited, an engineering tools distributor in Hong Kong and China.
+Mr. Chu also held various senior positions in various reputable companies with operations in Hong Kong and China.
+Mr. Chu was stationed in China between 1994 and 2000, working for US-based multinational companies.
+He was a member of the Board of Directors and the General Manager of Shanghai Westinghouse Control System Company Limited, and the Managing Director of Cutler-Hammer China, a subsidiary of Eaton Corporation.
+During the years between 2000 and 2007, Mr. Chu held the position of Branch Director for Innovation Process and Automation Branch and Branch Director for the Manufacturing Productivity Branch of the Hong Kong Productivity Council.
+He was also a member of the board of directors of Shenzhen Productivity Consulting Company and the Chairman of the Shenzhen-Hong Kong Productivity Foundation.
 These Companies were the subsidiaries of the Hong Kong Productivity Council.
-He also possesses strong relationship with the Hong Kong trade associations and the local government offices of various cities in China.
-He is currently a General Committee member of The Chinese Manufactures' Association of Hong Kong.
+He also possesses strong relationships with many Hong Kong trade associations and the local government offices of various cities in China.
+He is currently a General Committee member of The Chinese Manufacturers' Association of Hong Kong.
 Mr. Chu is a licensed Professional Engineer of the State of California and a member of the American Chamber of Commerce in Shanghai.
-He holds a bachelor degree in Power Mechanical Engineering from Tsing Hua University, Taiwan; a master of science degree in engineering from the University of California, Los Angeles; and a Master of Business Administration degree from the University of Southern California.
+He holds a Bachelor's degree in Power Mechanical Engineering from Tsing Hua University, Taiwan; a Master of Science degree in engineering from the University of California, Los Angeles; and a Master of Business Administration degree from the University of Southern California.

-Mr. Chan Ching Huen, Stanley, aged 60, also the Company Secretary and the Chief Financial Officer of the Group, is responsible for overseeing the Group's financial planning and control and information technology.
-Prior to joining the Group in October 2000, Mr. Chan held various managerial positions in the finance departments of several US based multi-national corporations in Hong Kong.
+Mr. Chan Ching Huen, Stanley, aged 61, also the Company Secretary and the Chief Financial Officer of the Group, is responsible for overseeing the Group's financial planning and control, and strategic investments.
+Prior to joining the Group in October 2000, Mr. Chan held various managerial positions in the finance departments of several US-based multinational corporations in Hong Kong.
 Mr. Chan has many years of experience in auditing, financial and accounting management.
 Mr. Chan is a fellow member of the Chartered Association of Certified Accountants of the United Kingdom and the Hong Kong Institute of Certified Public Accountants, and an associate member of the Institute of Chartered Secretaries and Administrators in the United Kingdom.
-Mr. Chan graduated from the Hong Kong Polytechnic (which was subsequently renamed as the Hong Kong Polytechnic University) with a Higher Diploma in Accountancy and he also holds a Master's degree in Business Administration from Brunel University in the United Kingdom.
+Mr. Chan graduated from the Hong Kong Polytechnic (which was subsequently renamed as the Hong Kong Polytechnic University) with a Higher Diploma in Accountancy, and he also holds a Master's degree in Business Administration from Brunel University in the United Kingdom.